-Still, Dudley sprang into action to profit from the action he hoped to shove down the country’s throat: on May 25, he married his son Guildford to Lady Jane Grey (since both were under eighteen, Northumberland would maintain his role as President of the Council).
+Still, Northumberland sprang into action to profit from the action he hoped to shove down the country’s throat: on May 25, he married his son Guildford to Lady Jane Grey (since both were under eighteen, Northumberland would maintain his role as President of the Council).
 Of course, he needed allies for the scheme to work – so on this same day he also married his daughter Katherine to Henry Hastings (heir to the Earldom of Huntingdon), and to have Catherine Grey marry Lord Herbert, the heir to the Earldom of Pembroke.
 These unions gave him powerful and committed allies.

 The weddings themselves were celebrated with the pomp that was to be expected for a royal marriage: a magnificent festival was held, with jousts, games, and masques.
 Guests included most of the highest nobles of the court, the Venetian and French ambassadors, and even “large numbers of the common people.”
 (In what with hindsight could be considered foreshadowing, Guildford and some others suffered an attack of food poisoning, blamed on “a mistake made by a cook, who plucked one leaf for another.”)

-Six weeks later, Edward VI was dead and Dudley proclaimed Jane Grey Queen of England.
+Six weeks later, Edward VI was dead and Northumberland proclaimed Jane Grey Queen of England.
 She and Guildford made their ceremonial entrance to the Tower…then never emerged.
-Dudley’s scheme failed to sway a country that had long looked to Mary as the next rightful heir, and he and his children were quickly abandoned.
-Dudley was quickly executed, while Jane and Guildford were pardoned by a magnanimous Mary I – though not released.
+Northumberland’s scheme failed to sway a country that had long looked to Mary as the next rightful heir, and he and his children were abandoned.
+Northumberland was quickly executed, while Jane and Guildford were pardoned by a magnanimous Mary I – though not released.
 Unfortunately, they were condemned when opposition to Mary’s planned marriage to Philip of Spain resulted in the Wyatt Rebellion.
 While the rebels would likely have put Elizabeth on the throne instead of Jane Grey, Jane’s father joined the revolt – flaming the fans of governmental indignation and panic.
 Mary’s Privy Council unanimously advised execution, and Mary agreed.